Top 10 Colorless-Needing Spells in Magic: The Gathering

 While today's spells need a special dose of mana similar to colored cards, they compensate with powerful abilities and unique colorless advantages.
-Not only do they avoid colored protections, they're immune to field wipes like "All is Dust," making pure-colorless decks more than viable.
+Not only do they avoid colored protections, but they're also immune to field wipes like "All is Dust," making pure-colorless decks more than viable.

 Try blending today's unit with general colorless staples like "Solemn Simulacrum" and "Ulamog, the Ceaseless Hunger."
-But for now, as we await Wizards of the Coast's next expansion of translucent spells, vote for your favorite card and I'll see you at our next MTG countdown!
+But for now, as we await Wizards of the Coast's next expansion of translucent spells, vote for your favorite card, and I'll see you at our next MTG countdown!

 © 2019 Jeremy Gill